 If you love Tiramisu, you are going to love these Tiramisu Tartlets.
-Butter cookie like mini tarts soaked in coffee, covered with chocolate and a rich mascarpone cream.
+Butter cookie-like mini tarts soaked in coffee, covered with chocolate and rich mascarpone cream.
 These stunning tartlets are perfect for holiday baking.

 These Tiramisu Tartlets which are Korzinki in Russian (translating baskets) were inspired by our popular Korzinki with Cream.
 If you haven’t tried them, you are missing out!
 One of my absolute favorite recipes on our entire blog – yes, that good.

 The ingredients for this recipe may surprise you.
 Yes, mayo is added and no you cannot taste it at all.
 You’d never know it was an ingredient if I didn’t tell you. 🙂 It’s a key ingredient as it makes the butter tartlets soft and so delicate.

 - In a bowl, combine the ingredients for the dough, mix until well incorporated.